mongodb/docs/content/authenticate-nativeldap-activedirectory.md

 [tags]
 mongodb = "product"
 +++
+# Authenticate and Authorize Users Using Active Directory via Native LDAP

 New in version 3.4: MongoDB EnterpriseMongoDB Enterprise provides support via platform LDAP libraries for proxying authentication and authorization requests to a